kymckay/F28CD-Project/CONTRIBUTING.md

 ### Continious Integration

-The repository does contain configuration for a GitHub Action which automatically runs `npm test` and reports any failed tests automatically in the GitHub UI (little green checks or red crosses beside the commit).
+The repository contains configuration for a GitHub Action which automatically runs `npm test` and reports any failed tests automatically in the GitHub UI (little green checks or red crosses beside the commit).
+Tests must also be passing before a pull request can be merged.

 ## Deployment